tn74/MTurkAnnotationTool/readme.md

 		```bash
 		firebase init
 		```
-		Select 'Hosting' when asked which Firebase CLI feature you would like to setup
+		Select 'Hosting' when asked which Firebase CLI feature you would like to setup, and select the project name from step 4 as your default project
 		```bash
 		firebase use --add [ProjectName]
 		```